 - The unit turns on the fuel and preheat glow plugs (if any) and waits for preheat timer. - The engine will be cranked for programmed times during crank timer.
 When the engine fires, the crank relay will be immediately deactivated.
-See section Crank Cutting for more details. - The engine will run at idle speed during Idle Speed Timer. - The engine will run unloaded until another mode is selected..
+See section Crank Cutting for more details. - The engine will run at idle speed during Idle Speed Timer. - The engine will run unloaded until another mode is selected. - The load can be transferred to the genset by selecting TEST mode.